 A key aspect of the astronomical image is separation of metadata such as the WCS from the data array, which is a simple N-dimensional array of numerical data values.
 Representing the data portion as a simple N-dimensional numerical array is important for computational efficiency as well as for storage optimization and flexibility.
-The image model abstraction hides how the data are physically stored; this is especially important for large images or image cubes, which may be Gigabytes or Terabytes in size for a single dataset.
 Representing the data as a simple multidimensional numeric array allows generic software tools to be used for computation, e.g., the array processing capabilities of various scientific languages, or related tools such as NumPy in Python.
 The N-d array (including cube data via various techniques) is relatively easy to render graphically.